Skip to main content FR DE IT

 For years we relied on Windguru, Windy, and local weather apps to decide whether to run our boats.
 Every one of them is built for sailors — not divers.
 They tell you the wind speed and the wave height.
 They don't tell you there's a 0.8 m/s current ripping through Sail Rock that'll make your dive miserable — freediving or scuba.
 They don't know a plankton bloom just crashed visibility.
 They don't care about the thermocline at 18m, the spring-tide pull, or whether your specific dive site is sheltered from today's wind.

 So we built our own.
-This tracker blends four weather models (GFS, ICON, JMA, GEM — averaged together), Open-Meteo's ocean data (waves, swell, ocean currents, sea-surface temperature, wave direction and period), real tide predictions from WorldTides FES2022, satellite chlorophyll-a from Copernicus Marine as a direct visibility proxy, and atmospheric storm energy (CAPE) for thunderstorm risk.
+This tracker blends four weather models (GFS, ICON, JMA, GEM — averaged together), Open-Meteo's ocean data (waves, swell, ocean currents, sea-surface temperature, wave direction and period), real tide predictions from WorldTides FES2022, satellite water-clarity (Secchi depth) from Copernicus Marine as a direct visibility proxy, and atmospheric storm energy (CAPE) for thunderstorm risk.
 Then we score it for what matters underwater — not generic weather.

 The final layer is you.
 Every instructor and diver who logs a post-dive report — what they actually saw, the real visibility, the real current — calibrates the forecast.
 Over time, ground-truth beats any algorithm.
 If you're diving in the Gulf, drop your report.
 It takes 30 seconds and makes the next boat-load of divers safer.